If you suffer from a low attention span, why not try using some specific foods for focus.

 Tumeric is also an antioxidant and is a good food for boosting the immune system.

-Another great benefit of turmeric is that is increases oxygen flow to the brain.
+Another great benefit of turmeric is that it increases oxygen flow to the brain .
 This leads to heightened focus and improved cognition.

 The single best food for focus.
 Water.

 The purist, most beautiful thing on Earth.
-We are made predominantly of water, and yet somehow many people take it for granted.
+The average human body is 50-65% water.
+And yet somehow many people take it for granted.

 I am grateful to live in the city of waterfalls, Hamilton Ontario, in Canada.
 And as a Pisces, I naturally love H2o.
 Which is great, because one of the absolute best things we can do for our health is simply to get enough water.